HookRace/hookrace-web/www/_posts/2016-06-06-introduction-to-metaprogramming-in-nim.markdown

   echo "This might throw an exception"
 {% endhighlight %}

-When our template accepts a value of type `stmt` we can use the colon to pass an entire indented block.
+When our template accepts a value of type `stmt` we can use the colon to pass an entire indented block of code.
 When we have multiple parameters of type `stmt` the [do notation](http://nim-lang.org/docs/manual.html#procedures-do-notation) can be used.

 This gets transformed into: